Tax Refunds and Returns

 There is no specific protection for tax refunds in bankruptcy.
 As such, the “wild card” exemption* is used to try to protect these funds as much as possible.
 Further, any portion of your tax refund that pertains to the “earned income credit” is also fully protect and yours to keep.

-If you file for bankruptcy today, you must provide copies of your tax returns for the years 2011, 2010, 2009, 2008, and you may have to provide a copy of your 2012 tax return when it is filed, to the Trustee.
+If you file for bankruptcy today, you must provide copies of your tax returns for the past four (4) years, and you may have to provide a copy of your year tax return when it is filed, to the Trustee.
 In a Chapter 13 Bankruptcy, you must also provide copies of your tax returns to your Trustee during the term of your Chapter 13 Bankruptcy.
 You will generally lose tax refunds during the entire term of your Chapter 13, not including any amount that can be protected by the “wild card”.

 * The wildcard exemption is $1,000 per person.
 It allows you to retain up to $1,000 of assets (cash, accounts, property …) that is not otherwise protected when you file for bankruptcy.